'Time to say goodbye': Kevin De Bruyne to leave Man City

 De Bruyne joined City from Wolfsburg for around $71 million in 2015 and has gone on to win every major honor with the club, including six Premier League titles and the Champions League.

-In all he has won 14 major trophies at City and established himself as one of the all-time Premier League greats.
+In all he has helped City win 16 major trophies — including the Club World Cup — and established himself as one of the all-time Premier League greats.

 “This city.
 This club.
 These people... gave me EVERYTHING.
 I had no choice but to give EVERYTHING back!
 And guess what — we won EVERYTHING,” he wrote.
 “Whether we like it or not, it’s time to say goodbye.”